lvgl/lvgl/docs/get-started/arduino.md

 ## Get the LVGL Ardunio library

-LVGL can be installed via Arduino IDE Library Manager or as an .ZIP library.
+LVGL can be installed via the Arduino IDE Library Manager or as a .ZIP library.
 It will also install [lv_exmaples](https://github.com/lvgl/lv_examples) which contains a lot of examples and demos to try LVGL.

 ## Set up drivers